code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2015-01-04-jsf-primefaces-login-servlet-filter-example.md

 ---
-title: "JSF - PrimeFaces Login Servlet Filter Example"
+title: "JSF - Login Servlet Filter Example"
-permalink: /jsf-primefaces-login-servlet-filter-example.html
+permalink: /jsf-login-servlet-filter-example.html
-excerpt: "A detailed step-by-step tutorial on how to implement a PrimeFaces login servlet filter example using Spring Boot and Maven."
+excerpt: "A detailed step-by-step tutorial on how to implement a JSF login servlet filter example using PrimeFaces, Spring Boot, and Maven."
 date: 2015-01-04
 last_modified_at: 2015-01-04
 header: